ElectroVerse8/rail_servo/README.md

 # Rail Servo

 This project controls a stepper-driven linear rail using an ESP32.
 The ESP32 now starts as a Wi-Fi access point and hosts a web interface that lets a phone control position and speed with sliders and provides homing buttons for three limit switches.
+The page also includes a large red **STOP** button for immediately halting motion.

 Default Wi-Fi credentials: